wearebraid/braid-wp-starter/wp-content/themes/cm-starter/cornerstone/README.md

 - [ ] Replace Theme Name and details in style.css
 - [ ] Replace screenshot.png in theme root
 - [ ] Get client to connect Google Analytics
+- [ ] Uncheck Organize Uploads by Year and Month